 Section 1.
 Amendments to this constitution may be proposed by concurrent resolution in the senate or assembly.
-Any amendment adopted by the individually recorded vote of a majority of the members elected to each house shall be entered on their journals, referred to a regular session of the mext elected legislature, and published at least once prior to such election.
-If then again so adopted by the next. elected legislature, such amendment shall be submitted to the people at a general election.
-Any amendment approved by a majority of the electors voting thereon shall become a part of this constitution on the first day of January following its approval or on such later day as may be specified in the amendment.
+Any amendment adopted by the individually recorded vote of a majority of the members elected to each house shall be entered on their journals, referred to regular session of the next also a regular session of the next eleca regular session of the next etc.